EdDataScienceEES/tutorial-kristinalemon/tut_template.md

 are not normally distributed.
 Residuals not being normally distributed tends to happen with count data, which is what we are dealing with (as we are looking at arctic fox populations, more specifically we are looking at the abundance of adults over time).

-GLMs use what is called a 'link function', which tells the model what kind of distribution the reponse variable has.
+GLMs use what is called a 'link function', which tells the model what kind of distribution the response variable has.
 In this case, our data (count data) has a "poisson" distribution.

 ### Build the GLM
 {: #part2b}